ZYinMD/sepia/README.md

 ### This theme is very new, being actively worked on.

-Expectant updates:
+Next expectant updates:
-- Before 2018-12-18: better syntax highlighting colors (dark theme)
-- Before 2018-12-22: better terminal colors (light theme)
+- Before 2018-12-24: better terminal colors for the light theme